facebook pixel

 But let’s stop right there.

-Yes, hearing aids have a higher rate of use in the elderly population.
-But that’s only because hearing loss is a problem seen in significantly higher proportions of older people than younger generations.
-70% of people over 70 have hearing loss.
 It’s just a natural part of ageing.
 This is true of so many other diseases and medical conditions.
 Conditions like diabetes, high blood pressure and poor eye-sight are all more common in people over 60.
 But individuals of all ages seek treatment for these conditions.

-Hearing loss is prevalent across all age groups.
-15% of young people between the age of 6 and 19 have some form of diagnosable hearing loss.
+Hearing loss is prevalent across all age groups15% of young people between the age of 6 and 19 have some form of diagnosable hearing loss.
 This hearing loss can be supported by hearing aids, but this age group is much less likely to get help because of their perception of hearing aids and who they are designed for.

 To ensure the millions of people who need help get the treatment they need, we need to dispel the stigma that surrounds hearing aids.